neulab/langrank/README.md

 Since a large number of features contribute to the success of cross-lingual transfer (including phylogenetic similarity, typological properties, lexical overlap, or size of available data), even the most enlightened experimenter rarely considers all these factors for the particular task at hand.

 LangRank is a program to solve this task of automatically selecting optimal transfer languages, treating it as a ranking problem and building models that consider the aforementioned features to perform this prediction.
-For example, let's say you have a *machine translation* task, and you want to know which languages/datasets you should use to build a system for the low-resource language *Azerbaijani*.
+For example, let's say you have a *machine translation* (MT) task, and you want to know which languages/datasets you should use to build a system for the low-resource language *Azerbaijani*.
 In this case, you would prepare an example of the type of data you want to translate (in word and sub-word format, details below), and the language code "aze", then run a command like the following (where `-n 3` are the top 3 languages):

-    python3 langrank_predict.py -o word-data.aze -s subword-data.aze -l aze -n 3
+    python3 langrank_predict.py -o word-data.aze -s subword-data.aze -l aze -n 3 -t MT

 which would give you results like the following, showing which related datasets to transfer from, and why the model chose those datasets: